neskweek/LightSaberOS/README.md

 1. Format your SDCard. __I insist !__  (go read __HOW TO MANAGE YOUR SDRCARD__ section for further explanation)
 2. Unzip SDCard.7z to a folder
 3. Select all the files from this folder and __"Drag and Drop"__ them to your SDCard. __NO COPY AND PASTE !!!__ :
 We need to have this file copied in the same order as their filename order.
-On Microsoft Windows, Copy/paste produce an anarchic copy order, but Drag and Drop produce an ordered copy...
+On Microsoft Windows, Copy/paste produce an anarchic copy order, but Drag and Drop produce an ordered copy as long as you select the first file to init the drag...

 #### 4. Check Wirings
-_If you use DIYno board, don't mind that paragraph._
+_If you use DIYino board, don't mind that paragraph._[Go there instead and read user manual](https://github.com/Protonerd/DIYino)
+_If you use DIYino board, and want flicker effect wire SPK+ to A6 and SPK- to A7._

 Using  **Protonerd's** wirings.
 Don't forget to wire those ones which were added :
 * DFPLAYER TX to D7
-* DFPLAYER SPK+ to A0
+* DFPLAYER SPK+ to A6
-* DFPLAYER SPK- to A1
+* DFPLAYER SPK- to A7
 ![Schematics](http://i1073.photobucket.com/albums/w385/cest_bastien1/Lightsaber/AS2_LEDstringSaberArduino_NeskweekRevised_zpsu5k0ljck.png)
 Wiring of busy pin is optional since LightSaberOS doesn't use it.